mmelmesary/Cloud-native-project/ArgoCD/README.md

-# Deploying Apps with ArgoCD
+# ArgoCD for GitOps automation

 ## Overview
 > This repository contains configuration files for deploying multiple applications to a Kubernetes cluster using ArgoCD, a tool for continuous delivery of Kubernetes applications.